KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 ### Point 1: Comment Clutter

 One person's clutter is another person's clarity.
 Dismissing the value of comments because they clutter up the code is an entirely subjective –and selfish –assertion that is no different than downplaying the value of graphical user interfaces because you personally prefer to use the command line.
+While viewing comments as a roadblock towards reading a block of code is understandable, there are countless of plugins for nearly every editor that can be used to fold or hide comments without removing them entirely.
+This allows you to easily parse code while also leaving information that other developers may find valuable.

 ### Point 2: Stale Comments